saylesss88/nix-book/src/installation/enc/lanzaboote.md

 The firmware **must** be `UEFI` and the current bootloader needs to be `systemd-boot`.
 If you check these boxes, you're good to go.

-## Why Use Lanzaboote (Secure Boot) on a Non-Encrypted System?

-Although full disk encryption would provide the best protection it may be unnecessary for your home desktop in your bedroom.
-Full disk encryption is beyond the scope of this chapter.

-Even if your disk is not encrypted, enabling Secure Boot with Lanzaboote brings real security improvements:

-1. Protects the Boot Process from Malware

-Secure Boot ensures that only bootloaders and kernels signed with your trusted keys can run at startup.
-This blocks bootkits and rootkits—dangerous types of malware that try to infect your system before the operating system even loads .
-Without Secure Boot, malicious software could silently replace your bootloader or kernel and gain control every time your computer starts.

-2. Prevents Unauthorized Modifications

-If someone (or some software) tries to tamper with your boot files—like swapping out your kernel or bootloader with a malicious version—Secure Boot will detect this and refuse to start the system, alerting you that something is wrong

-.
-This makes it much harder for attackers to hide or persist on your machine.

-3. First Line of Defense

-Secure Boot acts as a “gatekeeper” for your computer’s startup process.
-Even if your files aren’t encrypted, it stops unauthorized code from running before Linux loads, making it harder for malware to take hold and harder for attackers to compromise your system at the lowest level.

-4. Protects Recovery and Rescue Environments

-Secure Boot also covers recovery partitions and rescue tools.
-Only signed, trusted recovery environments can be loaded, preventing attackers from sneaking in malicious tools during system repair.

-5. Peace of Mind for Updates and Multi-User Systems

-If you share your computer or use it in a public setting, Secure Boot ensures that only approved system updates and kernels can be booted, reducing the risk of accidental or intentional tampering.

 ## Security Requirements